israeldavidvm/database-auditor/README-EN.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# data-auditor
+# database-auditor

 [Readme version in English](./README-EN.md)
-## Ensure the Quality of Your Databases with data-auditor!
+## Ensure the Quality of Your Databases with database-auditor!

 ![alt text](image.png)

 Do you want to ensure the quality of your database?

-With data-auditor, get the tools that will help you comply with best practices in database design, ensure structural integrity, avoid redundancies and anomalies, validate normal forms, verify the non-additive join property, analyze functional dependencies, etc.
+With database-auditor, get the tools that will help you comply with best practices in database design, ensure structural integrity, avoid redundancies and anomalies, validate normal forms, verify the non-additive join property, analyze functional dependencies, etc.

 Try our command-line interface and ensure the quality of your databases!